Skip to content

 Alongside the endless water expedition options, the property offers campfires, cornhole, and their very own horseshoe tournament!
 The pet agility course is just an addition for your furry friend.

-Since Florida has one of the most extended coastlines in the country, Blueway RV Village is the perfect location for fantastic fishing opportunities.
-It’s a boater’s paradise as campers can visit any nearby marinas to charter sailing tours or fishing excursions
+Since Florida has one of the most extended coastlines in the country, Blueway RV Park & Resort is the perfect location for fantastic fishing opportunities.
+It’s a boater’s paradise as campers can visit any nearby marinas to charter sailing tours or fishing excursions.

 If someone in your family doesn’t consider themselves a fisherman, have no fear!
 Chokoloskee Island is a popular area for kayaking because of the endless amounts of sheltered mangrove islands for exploring.
 Nearby are the 10,000 Islands National Wildlife Refuge and Shark Valley, each providing opportunities to admire the local wildlife.